 I have represented QLS at Parliamentary inquiries and committee hearings, in negotiations with the Motor Accident Insurance Commission and WorkCover, CTP reviews, WorkCover Stakeholders’ Reference Groups and QIRC interest groups.
 I am committed to serving the profession.

 Outside the law I have held the following positions: Deputy President, Board Member of Royal Life Saving Society (1994-2004), Deputy Chairman, Board Member Holy Spirit Care Services (2007-2014), and Member Salvation Army Red Shield Appeal Committee and Chairman Inaugural Young Professionals Committee.

-My career has seen me become Managing Partner of an established firm (at the age of 27) and then continued to grow that entity to a total staff of 76 at the time it was sold in 2014.
+Travis is the principal of Travis Schultz Law and has expertise as a commercial litigation and personal injury lawyer in the areas of workers’ compensation, motor vehicle and public liability law.
+Travis’ career has seen him become managing partner of an established firm (by the age of 27) and then continued to grow that entity to a total staff of 76 at the time it was sold in 2014.

 Karen Simpson (Attorney-General's nominee)

-Practising as a solicitor since 2006, I have worked across commercial litigation, retail leasing, insurance and personal injuries.
-I have worked within large practices, in-house for a Queensland insurer and had fantastic opportunities to work across regional areas.
+Practising as a solicitor since 2006, Kara is an Accredited Specialist (Personal Injuries Law) and has worked across commercial litigation, retail leasing, and insurance.
+Kara has worked within large practices, in-house for a Queensland insurer, and across regional areas.

-Paul is a Principal and Practice Chairman of McInnes Wilson Lawyers Pty Ltd. He is a present Councillor of 7 years standing and seeks re-election.
-He is a member of the Finance & Risk Committee of the QLS.
-Paul is keen to promote and support the profession and has been integral to the reduction of insurance premiums, increased access to services and the promotion of good law.
-Paul is a personal injuries accredited specialist and 30 years of practical experience is the foundation for the QLS to support a pragmatic approach to the continuation of common law rights for the injured.
+Paul promotes and supports the profession and has been integral to the reduction of insurance premiums, increased access to services and the consistent promotion of good law.
+His experience in personal injuries law is his foundation for supporting a pragmatic approach to the continuation of common law rights for the injured.